ishijo/Reviews-based-on-place-ids/README.md

 - ##### [Beautiful Soup library](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)

 ## Walkthrough
-- Navigate to the Project directory and run the 'greview.py' from your Terminal.
+- Navigate to the Project directory and run the 'greview.py' script from your Terminal.
 ```
 python greview.py
 ```